fabiobazurto/googleformr/README.md

 =============

-You can create your own `comments` function by linking it to a Google Form using something along the lines of the code below:
+You can create your own `comments_pkg_name` function by linking it to a Google Form using something along the lines of the code below: